You might wonder which muscles Peloton targets.1

 Peloton classes range from cycling, yoga, strength, to things like boxing and dancing so each class works a different set of muscles and their meditation classes even “work your brain”.
 That being said, here’s each Peloton class and the muscles worked.

-What Muscles Does Peloton Workout by Class (Peloton Muscles Worked by Class)
+Muscles Worked by Class in Peloton Workouts (Peloton Muscles Worked by Class)

 Other than Peloton cycling classes, there are a variety of classes that engage different muscles than others, especially when exploring different workout programs.

-So the answer to what muscles does peloton work is that it really varies depending on the class and needs of the individual working out
+So the answer to which muscles peloton targets is that it really varies depending on the class and needs of the individual working out.

 Readers are encouraged to explore the list below to better understand the muscles targeted by different peloton programs.
 Not only will this help fitness minded individuals to find their best peloton workout class match!
 It can also aid in finding variation in workouts to prevent burn out and hit many different muscle groups.